18F/ux-guide/_pages/research/plan.md

 #### Providing value to participants

-In addition to [financial compensation]({{ site.baseurl }}/research/plan/#compensating-research-participants), there are additional ways you can recognize the value of participants’ knowledge and experience that you help your research.
+In addition to [financial compensation]({{ site.baseurl }}/research/plan/#compensating-research-participants), there are additional ways you can recognize the value of participants’ knowledge and experience that help you with your research.
 The people who are the focus of our product/service can be left out of the design process once their feedback is initially collected and never know how valuable their contribution was.

 - Give credit to the people who would like their participation identified and quote/attribute with care so the research participants recognize their voices while providing the level of anonymity they prefer
 - Share decision making with participants where possible, such as making time for topics that they would like to share that are not on your research question list